Boris Mordukhovich: Life and works

-Mordukhovich was born and educated in the Soviet Union; he immigrated to the United States with his family in December 1988.
+Mordukhovich was born and educated in the Soviet Union; he emigrated to the United States with his family in December 1988.
 He developed constructions of generalized differentiation (bearing now his name), and their development and applications to classes of problems in variational analysis, optimization, equilibrium, control, economics, engineering, and other fields.
-His theory and various applications have been summarized in the 2-volume monograph, and in the recent book.
-Mordukhovich has published around 500 journal papers.
+His theory and various applications have been summarized in the 2-volume monograph, and in his more recent books, and.
+Mordukhovich has published more than 550 journal papers.